California Dreamin'

-"California Dreamin" is a song written by John and Michelle Phillips in 1963 and first recorded by Barry McGuire.
-The best-known version is by the Mamas & the Papas, who sang backup on the original version and released it as a single in December 1965.
+"California Dreamin" is a song written by John and Michelle Phillips.
+The best-known version is by the Mamas & the Papas, who released it as a single in December 1965.

 "California Dreamin became a well-known example of the "California sound", and the 1960s counterculture era.
 It was certified three-times platinum by the Recording Industry Association of America in June 2023 and was inducted into the Grammy Hall of Fame in 2001.
 In 2021, Rolling Stone placed the song at number 420 in its "500 Greatest Songs of All Time" list.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.